 The pistachio cake has a delicious core flavor that’s taken to the next level with the distinctly cinnamon cream.
 The moist and light cake works really well with the light spice of the cinnamon and candied walnuts.
 Refreshing, delicious, and once again highly recommended.

-Overall, Tangierine Cafe: Flavors of Medina is a huge winner at the 2021 Epcot International Food & Wine Festival.
+Overall, Tangierine Cafe: Flavors of Medina is a huge winner and it’s nice to see the one-time best counter service restaurant in Walt Disney World return to Morocco in some capacity, even if it’s just for the various Epcot International Festivals.
 While I’m a bit disappointed that the location seems intended for food booth use beyond just this event, it’s tough to argue with the menu quality and value for money here.

 Are you disappointed that Tangierine Cafe is returning as a food booth instead of a restaurant, or just happy it’s back at all?
 If you’ve tried any of the cuisine at Tangierine Cafe: Flavors of Medina, what did you think?
 Portion-size or quality-wise, did you have better or worse luck than us with what you ordered?
 Have you tried any of the drinks at this Global Marketplace?
 What was or was not worth the money?
 Do you agree or disagree with our food reviews?
 Questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!